Providencia and Santa Catalina Islands: Geography

 This is the main island of the Providencia group, and the second largest of the department.
-It is located at 13°21′N 81°22′W. Providencia Island and Santa Catalina Island (a small satellite island close off its northern end) extend 7.2 km in a north-south direction.
-The land area of Providencia Island measures 17 km².
+It is located at 13°21′N 81°22′W. Providencia Island and Santa Catalina Island (a small satellite island close off its northern end) extend 7.2 km in a north–south direction.
+The land area of Providencia Island measures 17 km2.
 The mountainous center of Providencia Island rises to three peaks of about the same elevation: roughly 363 meters.
 The island consists of sedimentary rocks laid down on a former volcano.
-The chief settlement is Santa Isabel Village aka 'Town' in the north, near Santa Catalina Island.
+The chief settlement is Saint Elizabeth in the north, near Saint Catherine Island.
 Other villages are Lazy Hill on the west coast, and Bottom House in the southeast.

 Low Cay, a very small islet, lies more than 10 km further north, at 13°32′N 81°21′W.

 History

 The Miskito from the mainland first came into contact with the English when the Second Earl of Warwick established his colony on Providence Island in 1639.
 The Earl persuaded the Miskito leader to send his son to England as an emissary.
 This prince, known to his descendants as Oldman (or Oldham in old documents), was received in by King Charles I, who gave him noble title.
 He later returned to the Mosquito Coast to find that his father had died during his absence, and that he was now king.
 His son and successor, Jeremy, visited Jamaica in February 1688 and placed himself and his people under English protection as a result of Spanish aggression.
 Thereafter, all his successors were confirmed king by virtue of a certificate of recognition from the Governor of Jamaica.

 In the years that followed, small numbers of English and American settlers, escaped convicts and slaves, settled in several centres along the coast, many of them intermarrying with the local tribes of Indians.
 They left offspring who took part in the military and administrative affairs of the Miskito kingdom.
 Relations between the Miskito and the Spanish had always been poor, and the increasing number of settlers increased tensions further.
 British commercial interest in hardwood logging in nearby Honduras also exacerbated Spanish antagonism and apprehensions.
 As a result, official British involvement in the region steadily increased.
 Miskito king Edward I and the British concluded a formal Treaty of Friendship and Alliance in 1740, followed by the appointment of a British Superintendent in 1749.
 His brief tenure included the establishment of a more formal protectorate over the Miskito nation, giving advice to the king, codifying the islands legal system, and formalising a system of land grants.